mbsimonovic/terraform-aws-service-catalog/modules/services/k8s-service/core-concepts.md

-## How do I expose my application?
+## How do I expose my application to clients and other applications?

 In general, `Pods` are considered ephemeral in Kubernetes. `Pods` can come and go at any point in time, either because containers fail or the underlying instances crash.
 In either case, the dynamic nature of `Pods` make it difficult to